moiegit/ytsupdate/README.md

 # ytsupdate
-End of the week reminder of free movies to watch.
+End of the week reminder of free movies your can watch.

 PLEASE DO NOT SUPPORT PIRACY.